1986 World Snooker Championship: Tournament summary

-Qualifying
+Qualifying rounds

 Qualifying matches took place at Preston Guild Hall from 26 March to 6 April 1986.
 All matches were played as the best of 19 frames.
 Joe O'Boye recorded the first century break of the qualifying rounds, compiling a 118 in his 8–10 defeat to Bill Oliver.
 Paul Thornley made a 126 break in his 10–3 win over Derek Mienie.
 John Hargreaves was 2–9 down in his match against Bernie Mikkelsen, but won five frames in a row to recover to 7–9 before being knocked out in the next frame.
 Dave Gilbert also won five consecutive frames, recovering from 5–7 behind to win 10–7 against Roger Bales.
 Veteran professional Bernard Bennett suffered the only whitewash of the first qualifying round, failing to win any frames against Sakchai Sim Ngam.
 James Giannaros, Jim Rempe and Wayne Sanderson all withdrew from the competition.